lab11/signpost/software/docs/ApiGuide.md

 The result is 0 on success, and negative on error.

-Note that the response will only populate as much as you provide (i.e. to get a response with multiple headers, you would need to declare multiple http_response_header structures and initialize them with buffers and lengths;
+Note that the response will only populate as much as you provide (i.e. to get a response with multiple headers, you would need to declare multiple `http_response_header` structures and initialize them with buffers and lengths;
 to get a longer post body, you would need to declare a longer buffer to put that post body).

 ###Simple Networking

-Because the above code is both longer and more flexible than most people need, we created a simple wrapper around it called simple_post.
+Because the above code is both longer and more flexible than most people need, we created a simple wrapper around it called `simple_post`.
 To use it:

 ```c
 #include "simple_post.h"
 ```

 Simple post only posts binary data with application/octet-stream content-type, which should be appropriate for most sensor data.
-To use simple_post:
+To use `simple_post`:

 ```c
 uint8_t data = {0x01, 0x02, 0x03};